zmann-org/zmann/README.md

 ```

 ### Building the plugins
-Atleast for now, plugins are required to be built separately.
-Run *moon* with the [plugin name](#plugins) including `:build` at the end, to target a release build.
+Plugins are required to be built separately from each other.
+Run the *moon* command with the [plugin name](#plugins) and `:build` at the end to target a release build.
 For example:
 ```bash
 $ moon toybox_c1200:build
 ```
-Each plugin will make their respective vst3 bundle inside of the `/target/bundled/` folder.
+Moonrepo will now build the *toybox_c1200_ui` before building the plugin itself.
+After successfully building, each plugin will make their own *.vst3* bundle inside of the `/target/bundled/` folder.

+Optionally by running `./scripts/link-bundled-to-dev.cmd` on Windows, a simlink will be created from the local generated artifacts to the standard vst3 folder to streamline development.

 ### Cross-Compiling
 #### Debian/Ubuntu